 Email: Composer or HTML-built email message sent to all contacts in the path

-- SMS: Send an SMS message to contacts in the path.
+SMS: Send an SMS message to contacts in the path.
 Standard messaging rates and character length applies

 Decision Split Types:

-- Channel Affinity: The channel affinity split allows a marketer to select which channel to use to message contacts in if contacts are subscribed to multiple channels, such as SMS and email.
+Channel Affinity: The channel affinity split allows a marketer to select which channel to use to message contacts in if contacts are subscribed to multiple channels, such as SMS and email.

-- Random: A random split sends a percentage of the contacts in the workflow down each path randomly.
+Random: A random split sends a percentage of the contacts in the workflow down each path randomly.
 The percentage of contacts who receive each path can be customized.
 A random split is ideal for testing and optimization.

-- Order Details Split: The order details split allows a marketer to send a contact down different paths based on the products that they have ordered.
+Order Details Split: The order details split allows a marketer to send a contact down different paths based on the products that they have ordered.
 The order details split uses information collected about the products in an order, such as the SKU and product category.
 Available in the post purchase workflow.

-- Product Browse Details Split: A product browse details split allows a marketer to send a contact on a different path if they browsed a specific SKU, or if the item they browsed is within a specific product category.
+Product Browse Details Split: A product browse details split allows a marketer to send a contact on a different path based on information about the product they browsed, such as SKU or Gender.
 Available in the Product Browse workflow.

-- Cart Details Split: A cart details split allows a marketer to send a contact down in a different path based on information about the items abandoned in their cart, such as specific SKUs, categories of products, or the total dollar value of their cart.
+Cart Details Split: A cart details split allows a marketer to send a contact down in a different path based on information about the items abandoned in their cart, such as specific SKUs, categories of products, or the total dollar value of their cart.
 Available in the Cart Abandonment workflow.

-- Page Browse Details Split: A page browse details split allows a marketer to send a contact on a different path if they browsed certain pages based on the specific URL of the page browsed.
+Page Browse Details Split: A page browse details split allows a marketer to send a contact on a different path if they browsed certain pages based on the specific URL of the page browsed.
 This is used for category browse.
 Available in the Page Browse workflow.

-TIP: For profile or interest based decisions use dynamic content to send contacts relevant information.
+💡 For profile or interest based decisions use dynamic content to send contacts relevant information.